pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 The specialized :newterm:`RevSurf Tool` is a panel-based tool used to edit the revolved profile for one or more :ref:`RevSurf models <ug-primitive-models>`.
 Attaching the RevSurf Tool displays a :ref:`RevSurf Tool Panel
-<ug-revsurf-tool-panel>` above the primary selection.
+<ug-rev-surf-tool-panel>` above the primary selection.
 Changes to the revolved
 profile in the panel are applied to all selected RevSurf models.

 |block-image|